Tennessee Valley Authority: Operation

-The Tennessee Valley Authority is a government-owned corporation created by U.S. Code Title 16, Chapter 12A (Tennessee Valley Authority Act of 1933).
+The Tennessee Valley Authority is a government-owned corporation created by U.S. Code Title 16, Chapter 12A, the Tennessee Valley Authority Act of 1933.
 It was initially founded as an agency to provide general economic development to the region through power generation, flood control, navigation assistance, fertilizer manufacturing, and agricultural development.
 Since the Depression years, it has developed primarily into a power utility.
 Despite its shares being owned by the federal government, TVA operates like a private corporation, and receives no taxpayer funding.
 The TVA Act authorizes the company to use eminent domain.

 TVA provides electricity to approximately ten million people through a diverse portfolio that includes nuclear, coal-fired, natural gas-fired, hydroelectric, and renewable generation.
 TVA sells its power to 153 local power utilities, 58 direct-serve industrial and institutional customers, 7 federal installations, and 12 area utilities.
 In addition to power generation, TVA provides flood control with its 29 hydroelectric dams.
 Resulting lakes and other areas also allow for recreational activities.
 The TVA also provides navigation and land management along rivers within its region of operation, which is the fifth-largest river system in the United States, and assists governments and private companies on economic development projects.

-TVA's headquarters are located in downtown Knoxville, with large administrative offices in Chattanooga (training/development; supplier relations; power generation and transmission) and Nashville (economic development) in Tennessee and Muscle Shoals, Alabama.
+TVA's headquarters are located in Downtown Knoxville, with large administrative offices in Chattanooga (training/development; supplier relations; power generation and transmission) and Nashville (economic development) in Tennessee and Muscle Shoals, Alabama.
 TVA's headquarters were housed in the Old Customs House in Knoxville from 1936 until 1976, when the current complex opened.
 The building is now operated as a museum and is listed on the National Register of Historic Places.

 The Tennessee Valley Authority Police is the primary law enforcement agency for the company.
 Initially part of the TVA, in 1994 the TVA Police was authorized as a federal law enforcement agency.

 Board of directors

 The Tennessee Valley Authority is governed by a nine-member part-time board of directors, nominated by the president of the United States and confirmed by the Senate.
 A minimum of seven of the directors are required to be residents of TVA's service area.
 The members select the chair from their number, and serve five-year terms.
 They receive annual stipends of $45,000 ($50,000 for the chair).
 The board members choose the TVA's chief executive officer.
+When their terms expire, directors may remain on the board until the end of the current congressional session (typically in December) or until their successors take office, whichever comes first.